nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `exit`

+### Changing the theme of the UI: `theme`

+Changes to either light mode or dark mode.
+MyGM is defaulted to dark mode on start up.

+Format: `theme T/THEME`

 ### Saving the data

 MyGM data is saved in the hard disk (in a default file) automatically after any command that changes the data.
 There is no need to save manually.
 But users can still call the save function to export the current data.